kubernetes/community/events/elections/2021/README.md

 ## Voting Process

+Contributors may check their voter eligibility at any time once the election process starts, by going to the [election app], logging in, navigating to the 2021 election, and seeing if the screen there says that they are eligible.

-Eligible voters will receive a ballot via email.
-If you are not on that list and feel you have worked on Kubernetes in a way that is NOT reflected in GitHub contributions, you can use the [voter exception form] to ask to participate in the election.
+If the app does not say that you are eligible, because you have worked on Kubernetes in a way that is NOT reflected in GitHub contributions, you can use the exception form built into the same app to ask to participate in the election.

-Elections will be held using time-limited [Condorcet] ranking on [CIVS] using the [IRV method].
-The top vote getters will be elected to the open seats.
+Elections will be held using time-limited [Condorcet] ranking on [Elekto].
+The most preferred candidates will be elected to the open seats.

 Employer diversity is encouraged, and thus maximal representation will be enforced as spelled out in the [Steering Committee Election Charter].